Serenitysmk/BaslerCameraHardwareTrigger/README.md

 # BaslerCameraHardwareTrigger
-Basler Camera using hardware trigger : a program used for grabbing image using Basler camera
+Basler Camera using hardware trigger : a program used for grabbing image using Basler camera and Arduino microcontroller